umd-mith/airwaves/src/pages/exhibits/another-exhibit.md

     url: https://commons.wikimedia.org/wiki/File:International_Labour_Day_Edit-a-Thon_-_vintage_microphone_-_KDKA_radio_station.JPG
     image: /images/mic.jpg
 related:
-  - title: The Truth About Radio
+  - title: The Truth About Radio 2
     url: https://mith.umd.edu/airwaves/episode/cpb-aacip-500-nz80qf1z
     description: What is Lorem Ipsum?
 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-  - title: Sample Articles from the National Committee on Education by Radio (1935)
+  - title: Sample Articles from the National Committee on Education by Radio (1935) 2
     url: https://mith.umd.edu/airwaves/document/naeb-b101-f02-11/#1
     description: What is Lorem Ipsum?
 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 ---
-At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas molestias excepturi sint occaecati cupiditate non provident, similique sunt in culpa qui officia deserunt mollitia animi, id est laborum et dolorum fuga.
+This is exhibit 2:

 * Et harum quidem rerum facilis est et expedita distinctio.
 * Nam libero tempore, cum soluta nobis est eligendi optio cumque nihil impedit quo minus id quod maxime placeat facere possimus, omnis voluptas assumenda est, omnis dolor repellendus.